 Illicit sales and distributions continue alongside state-owned and run cannabis producers and retailers.
 In the face of current legalization of marijuana, a flourishing retail cannabis market has also emerged, increasing accessibility to cannabis and leading to the development of various unique cannabis products and formulations.

 Similar to electronic cigarettes, Juul and assorted vaporizers have become the choice of consumption for many cannabis users.
 Vaporization has typically been marketed as “cool” and based on its ability to produce less toxic exposure compared to traditional smoking methods.
 Cannabis vaporizers heat dried cannabis or concentrated cannabis extracts to create an inhalable vapor.

-A recent school-based survey discovered that as many as 1 in 11 users are vaping cannabis, escalating health concerns regarding this increasingly popular trend.
+A recent school-based survey discovered that as many as 1 in 11 users vaping marijuana, escalating health concerns regarding this increasingly popular trend.
 This roughly translates to 2 million U.S. middle and high school students.

-Nearly 9 percent of students surveyed in 2016 said they used an e-cigarette device with marijuana, as reported in the journal JAMA Pediatrics.
+Nearly 9 percent of students surveyed in 2016 said they used an e-cigarette device and vaping marijuana, as reported in the journal JAMA Pediatrics.
 That included one-third of those who ever used e-cigarettes.

 The present study aimed to evaluate the acute dose effects of and compare the pharmacodynamics and pharmacokinetics of smoked and vaporized cannabis in healthy adults through the means of controlled administration methods.

 This study took a step further than previous ones by examining multiple doses of THC across inhalation methods, recruiting participants with infrequent cannabis consumption patterns and including a pharmacodynamic test battery, comprising of subjective drug effects, cognitive and psychomotor performance, and vital signs.